gambitph/Stackable/readme.txt

 You will have to redo all your blocks

 == Changelog ==

+= 1.15.2 =
+* Fixed: Accordion block now doesn't clip its content to a maximum of 800px
+* Fixed: Blog Posts Block error in WordPress 5.2
+* Fixed: Testimonial block's basic & basic 2 background colors did not work

 = 1.15.1 =
 * Fixed: Separator block clipping when full-width